dowido/Domain-expansion/README.md

-ffCcdlfjlvhhju  h bVlnexpansion by don
+bffCcdlfjlvhhju  h bVlnexpansion by don